 - MD through managing such a big fleet continuously challenge existing standards and define new ones, through this process they establish the latest and best practice to deliver a quality service to the industry.

 - Operating training is off high importance due to the potential risk of dropping a reamer head or gets a drill rod stuck during the drilling process.
 These risks can be mitigated and managed through proper training and replacing operator control for critical tasks by automated functions.
-Master Drilling are currently involved in the development project which will see a machine being operated remotely in the final phase of developments.
+Master Drilling is currently involved in the development project which will see a machine being operated remotely in the final phase of developments.

 What guidelines would you recommend for choosing a suitable raise boring machine for a particular site?
 What factors do companies need to take into account?

 - Selecting of equipment is one thing and can be done on the basis of the rig, drill rods, etc. capacity, etc. What is important is for employers to understand the critical nature of these excavations in/for the rest of their operations.
 Which risk it may pose to their operations if these infrastructures are not delivered on time as well as the commercial viability of purchasing a rig only.
 There are many other issues such as backup, training, procedures, experience, knowledge that employer should consider.
-Therefore selecting a experienced contractor a much safer and cost effective consideration.
+Therefore selecting an experienced contractor a much safer and cost-effective consideration.

 What safety features are normally incorporated on raise boring machines?
 How are safety standards improving?

 - MD now provides rod handlers and more recently mobile erectors and remote operated spanners.
 Through the training, operating procedures and some technical innovation safety standards are improved.

 - How much automation is used in raise boring, and is there room for more automation in future?

 - It is being used more regularly, MD are investing considerable resources to establish reliable remote and automated features for their operations.
 There is always more room for automation.